By Eric Lim

 How to get there

-Take the Bangkok skytrain to N2 Phaya Thai station.
+Take the Green Line (BTS Sky Train Sukhumvit Line) to N2 Phaya Thai Station.

 The fare is around 70 depending on the traffic.